-As of December 31, 2023, the Company maintains seven CCS of accounting hedge and sixty-one USD/MXN exchange rate Forwards at the consolidated level in order to mitigate the risk of the overall exposure to the exchange rate arising from the operations of the business.
+As of December 31, 2023, the Company maintains seven CCS of accounting hedge and sixty-one USD/MXN exchange rate Forwards at the consolidated level in order to mitigate the risk of global exchange rate exposure derived from business operations.
 CCSs and Forwards were contracted in the holding entity whose functional currency is the US dollar; however, the Company conducts its transactions through Mexican entities with the Mexican peso as functional currency.
-These entities have dollar-denominated liabilities that generate a foreign exchange fluctuation for the variability of the MXN/USD exchange rate, which prevails at the consolidated level.
+These entities have dollar-denominated liabilities that generate a foreign exchange fluctuation given by the variability of the MXN/USD exchange rate, which prevails at the consolidated level.
 Therefore, the Company has documented a cash flow accounting hedge ratio, considering a highly likely predicted transaction related to a dollar-denominated revolving liability as a hedged item.

-As of December 31, 2022, the Company maintains two CCS of accounting hedge and sixty-nine USD/MXN exchange rate Forwards at the consolidated level in order to mitigate the risk of the overall exposure to the exchange rate arising from the operations of the business.
+As of December 31, 2022, the Company maintains two CCS of accounting hedge and sixty-nine USD/MXN exchange rate Forwards at the consolidated level in order to mitigate the risk of global exchange rate exposure derived from business operations.
 CCSs and Forwards were contracted in the holding entity whose functional currency is the US dollar; however, the Company conducts its transactions through Mexican entities with the Mexican peso as functional currency.
-These entities have dollar-denominated liabilities that generate a foreign exchange fluctuation for the variability of the MXN/USD exchange rate, which prevails at the consolidated level.
+These entities have dollar-denominated liabilities that generate a foreign exchange fluctuation given by the variability of the MXN/USD exchange rate, which prevails at the consolidated level.
 Therefore, the Company has documented a cash flow accounting hedge ratio, considering a highly likely predicted transaction related to a dollar-denominated revolving liability as a hedged item.
-As of December 31, 2021, the Company maintained two CCS of accounting hedge and fifty-one USD/MXN exchange rate.